Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 How Safe is the Hell's Kitchen Neighborhood?

-When it comes to Hell’s Kitchen’s safety record, it’s pretty good.
+Hell’s Kitchen’s safety record is pretty good.

 According to the NYPD, Hell’s Kitchen has significantly decreased crime since 2001.